-In prospective studies reporting on the course of non-Hodgkin lymphoma risk among individual patients, the administration of HAART appears to result in a decrease in risk within months of starting treatment (Polesel et al. 2008, Kirk et al. 2007).
+In prospective studies reporting on the course of non-Hodgkin lymphoma risk among individual patients, the administration of HAART appears to result in a decrease in risk within months of starting treatment (Kirk et al. 2007; Polesel et al. 2008).

-Despite a clear decline in the HAART era, the overall risk of non-Hodgkin lymphoma among people with AIDS and HIV-1 remains on average 10- to 15-fold higher than that of the general population (see e.g., Hleyhel et al. 2013, Franceschi et al. 2010, van Leeuwen et al. 2009, Engels et al. 2008, Patel et al. 2008), and it is now the most common HIV-1/AIDS-related cancer in the
+Despite a clear decline in the HAART era, the overall risk of non-Hodgkin lymphoma among people with AIDS and HIV-1 remains on average 10- to 15-fold higher than that of the general population (see e.g. Engels et al. 2008; Franceschi et al. 2010; Hleyhel et al. 2013; Patel et al. 2008; van Leeuwen et al. 2009), and it is now the most common HIV-1/AIDS-related cancer in the United States, partly as a result of declines in other HIV-1-related cancers such as Kaposi sarcoma (Robbins et al. 2015).